lupyuen/zig-lvgl-nuttx/README.md

 TODO

-NuttX compiles the LVGL Test App with this command...
+NuttX compiles the LVGL Test App with this GCC command...

 ```bash
 ##  App Source Directory